Wave 2020 Fund

 A growing People’s Action affiliate, statewide with strength in Detroit, Kalamazoo and Grand Rapids.
 They organize faith, immigrant, and African-American communities on racial, gender, economic and environmental justice with campaigns on child and elder care.
 Active on Immigrant and Refugee defense.
 They have 16 staff, over 100 institutional affiliates, and have integrated conversations with voters into their movement-building strategy.
 A major hub of the Michigan Resistance.

 A well-organized group of mothers advocating for affordable child care, birth justice, earned paid sick time, family medical leave insurance, and raising the minimum wage.
 They engage voters around issues of income fairness, lead advocacy work that amplifies the voices of mothers of color, provide leadership development that builds the next generation of mother policymakers, and create family-friendly activist spaces.

 We the People is building infrastructure to engage Michiganders on unifying issues like paid sick time, redistricting, and water rights, while also creating dialogue on divisions of race, class, gender, urban/rural, and immigration.
 They’re bringing existing groups into collaboration to engage in grassroots conversations, organizing, and leadership at a new scale.
-We the People is throwing down on a minimum wage and paid sick leave ballot measure in 2018.
+In the past, We the People worked on a minimum wage and paid sick leave ballot measure.

 A visionary group turning Pipeline Fighters into voters and working to turn out young people, young families, and Native voters to protect the land and water from risky fossil fuel pipelines.
 They will go door-to-door on horseback with the Cowboy and Indian Alliance asking voters to stand with farmers, ranchers, and tribes.
 Seeking to provide support to local groups, train hundreds, and build needed energy projects.